And The Best RV For Full-Time Living IS…

 Many factors go into deciding what is the best travel trailer or coach or whatnot for full-time living.
-There is NO one best RV brand in existence.
+There is NO one best recreational vehicle brand in existence.
 Don't let any other website jerk you around trying to tell you there is ONE best travel trailer for full-time living (or motorhome).

-Figure out as best as you can what living full time looks like for you, and THEN you can figure out what rig will best fit your new lifestyle.
+Figure out as best as possible what living full-time looks like for you, and then figure out what rig will best fit your new lifestyle and adventure.

-You might sit in one place permanently, you might take road trips, you may want to do a weekend trip here and there.
+You might sit in one place permanently.
+Or, you might take road trips.
+You may want to make a weekend trip here and there.
 Every way you could do this life will determine the elements that will make your choice the best for you as a beginner.

 Do lots of research.
-Do all the research.
-You might end up with an Airstream or a Class C motorhome.
+Heck, do all the research.
+You might end up with an Airstream or a C class motorhome.
 It all depends on your budget, what size holding tanks you need, if you want to road trip or sit still, what kind of campsite you will primarily be at, and SO much more.